 However, if you’re experiencing serious performance troubles or still using obsolete Magento 1.7 version or lower - it’s certainly time to go.
 In this case, Magento upgrade to its latest version is an excellent chance to get rid of technical issues, reconsider the necessity of plugins installed, and get an advantage over competitors.
 Killing three birds with one stone!
 Follow the step-by-step tutorial if you want to find out How to Upgrade Magento effortlessly.

-Will Magento 1 to Magento 2 upgrade be painful?
+Will Magento 1.x to Magento 2.x update be painful?

 Quick fact about an upgrade to Magento 2 from Magento 1- it’s not an upgrade actually.
 Since an internal structure of Magento 1 and Magento 2 differ so much, a switch to a second platform version requires a database migration.
 So the answer is “No, but it may cause some inconveniences and require extra investments”.